timescale/docs/promscale/send-data/opentelemetry.md

 Kubernetes cluster the endpoint parameter is similar to `endpoint:
 "promscale-connector.default.svc.cluster.local:<PORT>"`

-The default ports exposed by OTLP receiver are
+The default ports exposed by OTLP receiver are:
 * `4317` : gRPC
 * `4318` : HTTP